Bylaws, Department of History

 A. The chair will be appointed by the Department Chair and be designated as Director of Graduate Studies.
 The Director oversees the completion of the Graduate Committee’s tasks, delegates responsibilities to members of the Committee, and makes reports to the Department Chair and department as a whole.

-B. Membership: The Undergraduate Committee will have no fewer than five members from among the regular faculty and teaching professors.
+B. Membership: The Undergraduate Committee will have no fewer than five members from among the tenure-stream faculty and teaching professors.

 C. Duties of the Graduate Committee: